 The Toyota Sequoia rolls in with seating for up to eight, depending on the configuration for which a buyer opts.
 With all seats in place, the Sequoia can haul up to 18.9 cubic feet of cargo.
 With the third row folded, this capacity jumps to 66.6 cubic feet, and then to 121 cubic feet with all seats folded.

 Under the hood, the Sequoia features a 5.7-liter V8 engine with 381 horsepower and 401 pound-feet of torque that connects to a six-speed automatic transmission.
 This engine allows the Sequoia to hit 60 mph in an incredible 6.7 seconds.

 Though the Sequoia gets out-SUV'd by the Expedition, it still has a place in the market.
 The powerful Sequoia is geared more toward the large family looking for a cavernous interior with an excellent ride.
 Additionally, it provides excellent performance for its size with a sub-7-second 0-to-60 mph time.
 It is also capable of towing -- but comes up far short of its Ford rival.

 Verdict: Ford Expedition

 Sure, the Expedition gives up some power to the Sequoia, but it's not always about power in the SUV game.
 Construction and strength have a lot to do with it, and this is evident by the Expedition’s massive towing advantage.
-Add in the up to 20 mpg that the Expedition can get on the highway and the Expedition seals its victory.
+Add in the efficiency of the new V6, and the Expedition seals its victory.